PalladioSimulator/Palladio-Build-Nightly/README.md

 # Palladio-Build-Nightly

 This repository contains two workflows. `update_build.yml` runs a dependency tool to generate `nightly.yml` which contains the build jobs for the nightly build in the Palladio organization.
-The jobs no not actually build the project but trigger the workflows on the corresponding repo instead.
+The jobs do not actually build the project but trigger the workflows on the corresponding repo instead.

 - `update_build.yml`